If you ever see these plates on the road, it’s me.

 Still & worse…in the second year.

-It seems that patience & compassion is lost with the grieving after some time.
-But barely long enough.
+It seems that patience & compassion is lost with the grieving after just a such a short time.

+True friends.
+True family.
 These strong, loving & loyal ones.
 The ones that still stand by our side, holding our hands.
-The only ones that really matter.
+The only ones that really matter. 💜

-Love is the most beautiful amazing gift we can give & receive in return.
-It has provided us with this remarkable strength we are so thankful for.
+Grief is nothing to be ashamed of.
+It’s brought us the gift of love & provided us with this remarkable strength we are so thankful for.

-We will continue to use it to hold each other up & to try to live in her honor.
+Even in our darkest days, we will continue to use it to hold each other up & to try to live life the best way we can, in Hailey’s honor.💜

 She may be gone from this Earth, but never from our my minds, never from our hearts.